Indigos can be lacking in certain social graces so it is not uncommon for Indigos to be diagnosed with Asperger Syndrome.

 If having an abnormal fixation on something seems unhealthy to you, then you probably haven't found your passion.
 However obscure it may be.

-I recently read this article in Time magazine on Mark Zuckerberg that I found particularly outrageous.
+When I read this article in Time magazine (2014) on Mark Zuckerberg I found the journalists opinions about Zuckerberg particularly outrageous.

 Grossman criticized Zuckerberg for not being playful.
 He exclaimed that causal conversation is supposed to be fun but Zuckerberg comes off as aggressive and impatient with slow ordinary speech.

-He said Zuckerberg's conversation style is less about social interaction than about swapping information as rapidly as possible.
+He said Zuckerberg's conversation style is less about social interaction and instead about swapping information as rapidly as possible.
 Yep!
 Get to the point!

 Grossman points out that someone who wants to shape the social lives of the planet should have a better sense of human nature.

-I think that someone is a little hurt he didn't get to become friends with the 14th richest guy in the world.
+I think that someone is a little hurt he didn't get to become friends with one of the richest guy in the world.

 Sorry bro, he's just not that into you.